 However, quantifying and measuring performance metrics is easier said than done.
 Traditional metrics such as productivity can present a moving target and can often be misleading.
-As Jeff Haden notes in an article for Inc, “measuring is important, but measuring what you need to measure and measuring it the right way is critical.”
+As an article in Inc notes: “measuring is important, but measuring what you need to measure and measuring it the right way is critical.”

-Certainly, there are a number of metrics that can be used when it comes to tracking how team members are doing, and the most effective ones will depend on your business and on different team member roles.
-Here are five metrics for measuring team member performance.
+The most effective metrics for measuring team member performance will depend on your business and on different team member roles.
+Here are five possible metrics for measuring team member performance.

 Team member performance metric #1: Attendance

-Poor attendance can be caused by any number of things, including a lack of motivation, health issues, or burnout.
-There are a number of indirect costs of absenteeism, such as the extra pressure put on other team members who have to make up for missing coworkers, which can effect work quality and safety.
-Furthermore, if your organization is understaffed and team members are overworked in general, it’s best to address the problem as soon as possible to avoid putting team health and well-being at risk.
+Poor attendance can be caused by a number of things, including a lack of motivation, health issues, or burnout.
+There are a number of indirect costs of absenteeism such as extra pressure put on other team members, which can affect work quality and safety.
+Furthermore, if your organization is understaffed and team members are overworked in general, it’s best to address the problem as soon as possible to avoid putting your employees’ health and well-being at risk.